survivejs/react-book/manuscript/03_webpack_and_react.md

 There are other possible [.babelrc options](https://babeljs.io/docs/usage/babelrc/).
 Now we are just keeping it simple.
 You could, for instance, enable the features you want to use explicitly.

 T> Set up `resolve.extensions = ['', '.js', '.jsx']` if you want to refer to JSX files without an extension.
-We will use an extension as that works well with the isomorphic solution we'll discuss later on.
-It also allows you to tell files apart quickly based on the `require` statement.
+I use the extension for clarity.

 T> If you are using Babel in your project, you can also use it to process your Webpack configuration.
 Simply rename it as `webpack.config.babel.js`.
 After this Webpack will pass it through Babel allowing you to use ES6 module syntax and features.
 It will pick up `.babelrc` settings.
 That's one reason why we're using it.